 Changing OU and account targets

 Each createStackSet call takes a target that controls where the StackSet deploys.
-The OU and account IDs come from orgVars (the SSM-published IDs of your organization structure).
+The OU and account IDs come from orgVars, which resolves them cross-account from the LandingZoneOrganizationStack CloudFormation outputs.
+OU IDs are always available; an account ID is only available as orgVars.<Key>Id when that account sets publishAccountIdOutput: true in organization-structure.ts.
 Two targeting patterns are available:

 Target whole OUs or the root (service-managed):